 I was here in the late 80s when there was a rash of stabbings in the streets...and I continued to walk the streets.

 I was here in 1996 when buses were blowing up "right & left" (friend was killed in one such attack)... and I continued traveling on buses.
 I was here in the early 2000's when restaurants and buses and hotels and more were being blown up... and I continued to visit restaurants and hotels and take buses.

-I am here now as a rash of stabbings are taking place...and I will continue to walk the streets.
+I was here as a rash of stabbings took place...and I will continue to walk the streets.

 Calm down.
 We're fine here.
 Everyone's a little more on edge than usual.
 But we're ok.
-Now can we please get back to GOT memes, cartoons and Buzzfeed videos?"
+Now can we please get back to memes, cartoons and Buzzfeed videos?

 - Ephraim Gopin

 “Properly, the Jew ought hardly to be heard of, but he is heard of, has always been heard of…He has made a marvelous fight in this world in all ages; and has done it with his hands tied behind him.
 He could be vain of himself and be excused for it.
 The Egyptians, the Babylonians and the Persians rose, filled the planet with sound and splendor, then faded to dream-stuff and passed away; the Greeks and Romans followed and made a vast noise, and they were gone; other people have sprung up and held their torch high for a time but it burned out, and they sit in twilight now, and have vanished….All things are mortal but the Jews; all other forces pass, but he remains.
 What is the secret of his immortality?"

 Thinking of all our friends and family in Israel!

 - Shirley Roth